 Test Suite is a collection of scenarios (test cases) defining the scope of testing for a given execution requirement.
-You can setup Test Suites for a Release, Cycle, Sprint, Regression or other common needs and serves as a Test Plan in the QA life cycle.
+You can setup Test Suites for a Release, Cycle, Sprint, Regression or other common needs and it serves as a Test Plan in the QA life cycle.

 Types of Test Suite